-ROCK-Cultural Heritage leading urban futures
+ROCK-Cultural heritage leading urban futures

-Along 36 months, ROCK focuses on historic city centres as extraordinary laboratories to demonstrate how cultural heritage can be a powerful engine for regeneration, sustainable development and economic growth for the city.
-It is based on a Role Model/Replicator approach.
-“Role models” are cities which have successfully pursued a heritage-led urban regeneration, while the “replicators” are cities that will be mentored by “role models” on their current strategies in this field.
-The final goal is to shape a European pattern on heritage-led urban development strategies.
+TASO played a significant role in a 10.6 M€ project with the ambition to take forward the state of the art on heritage-led urban regeneration.
+Along 44 months, ROCK focused on historic city districts as extraordinary laboratories to demonstrate how cultural heritage can be a powerful engine for sustainable development and innovation-led growth.
+It was based on a Role Model/Replicator approach.
+“Role models” are cities which have successfully pursued a heritage-led urban regeneration, able to mentor “replicator cities” on their current strategies in this field.
+The final goal was to refine a European pattern on heritage-led urban development and regeneration.